 Indeed, and this is the very intriguing point: Metropolitan Emmanuel of Gauls and the Synod of the Patriarchate of Constantinople took a-typical and contradictory decisions without any contact with the concerned flock exactly in a very similar way as they intervened in Ukraine with the creation of the new Orthodox Church in Ukraine.

 One priest, Fr.
 Vladimir Zelinsky, expressed this clearly: he wants to keep the structure and tradition of the Archdiocese.
-Born in Soviet Union, a renown author and thinker – a former dissidents – he is definitely Russian and wrote that his flock disappeared when Moscow broke the Eucharistic Communion with Constantinople.
+Born in Soviet Union, a renown author and thinker – a former dissident – he is definitely Russian and wrote that his flock disappeared when Moscow broke the Eucharistic Communion with Constantinople.
 There is a large neighboring Ukrainian Greek Catholic parish in the vicinity of his own church.
 As for now, many expats from the Federation of Russia or Ukraine dare not communicate in his parish that is not in communion with the Patriarchate of Moscow.

 When they met in Geneva, Patriarch Bartholomaios told the Archbishop that he got his rank from his hands and should remember that.
 This can show some instillation of new actions that may come up in the coming hours or days.
 By the way, on Tuesday 3rd of September 2019, Patriarch Bartholomaios issued a special letter addressed to Abp Jean of Charioupolis blessing him on his way and thanking him for the work that he achieved in the Archdiocese.
 It would be wise to consider such a leave (not that frequent in the Church) as a positive act.
 One can say whatsoever about the twisted and twisting decisions and attitudes of the Phanar staff, the leave for the former Ecumenical Patriarchate hierarch and creator of the French-speaking parish in Geneva allows the man of God to act and continue his route.
-In that specific situation, it allows him to call the rectors and higumens of his (now fromer) flock to join the Patriarchate of Moscow.
+In that specific situation, it allows him to call the rectors and higumens of his (now former) flock to join the Patriarchate of Moscow.

 I repeat: I immediately told this to the archbishop whom I met incidentally at the Rue Daru last Saturday night.